 Introduction

 The increasing demand on facility management, inspection, and maintenance operations has caused an urgent need to integrate building information models and geographic information systems models.
 Consider the following real world example: someone made a request for maintenance to look at the temperature in “core chem Physics office A249”, since it was too cold (14 degrees).
 The operators need to use a campus building operation system to locate the particular building and room cited in the work request.
 Then they check the heating and cooling systems that serve that particular area or room.
 In addition to the location of the equipment (such as the heating system) in the building, the maintenance personnel may need information about the manufacturer, serial number, maintenance history information, service manual, and spare part information about the specific equipment that needs to be maintained or repaired or replaced.
 In order to create such a comprehensive campus operation system to retrieve both building information and explore the relationships among buildings in a campus area, we need the system to contain both the geospatial campus data and a maximum level of detail about the real buildings.
-Currently, we do not have any single model or system that incorporates both of them; they exist only in separate models (e.g., GIS and BIM respectively).
+Currently, we do not have any single model or system that incorporates both of them; they exist only in separate models.

-We tried to build our operation system by integrating the detailed semantic building information into the geospatial information of a specified area, such as the UBC campus, so that the operation system can trace the 3D geospatial network of the campus to locate the specified room where the equipment is stored or installed in the building, in order to assist the operation group to perform the maintenance task.

 There are many different building information models and 3D geospatial information models representing real world surrounding objects from both geometrical and semantic perspectives.
-Today, the “Industry Foundation Classes (IFC) and City Geography Markup Language (CityGML) are considered two of the most prominent semantic models for the representation of design and real world objects, respectively” [10].The IFC [5] has been introduced as a standard for describing building components and construction data.
-The CityGML [7] is a common information model and XML-based encoding system for the representation, storage, and exchange of virtual 3D city and landscape models.
-The integration of the IFC and the CityGML is seen as a necessary step for getting a complete 3D city model with detailed building information.
+Today, Industry Foundation Classes (IFC) and City Geography Markup Language (CityGML) are two of the most prominent semantic models; IFC is used for design, and CityGML is used for describing built building infrastructures [10].
+IFC [5] was introduced as a standard for describing building components and construction data.
+CityGML [7] is a common information model and XML-based encoding system for the representation, storage, and exchange of virtual 3D city and landscape models.
+The integration of IFC and CityGML is seen as a necessary step for getting a complete 3D city model with detailed building information.
 The reason for this is that this integration would assist us in handling the operation and maintenance requests by exploring the 3D campus view to locate the desired buildings (using CityGML) and zoom into the building to display the layout of every floor so that we can easy identify the room that stores the equipment that needs to be checked and/or repaired (using IFC).

 Generally speaking, all the previous integration approaches to the implementation of a semantic and geometrical integration of IFC and CityGML models [12][14][15] have focused mainly on unidirectional conversion from IFC to CityGML, because CityGML is more popular for decision-making as it has a broader view.
 They define some standard mapping schemas between IFC and CityGML based on the semantic agreement of their interpretation of the same objects.
 There are conversion tools [15] which extend CityGML with rich semantic information of IFC and ADE.
 In addition, commercial software products for conversion from IFC to CityGML, such as IfcExplorer [18] and Safe software [19], make a great effort to the development of 3D city modeling integration.